 Finally, some attorneys will see to it that a great deal of discovery be undertaken even if the situation does not necessarily call for it.
-My advice would be to talk to the different attorneys that you interview prior to starting your family law case in order to make a determination as to what amount of energy he or she plans to put into discovery.
+My advice would be to talk to the different attorneys that you interview before starting your family law case to determine what amount of energy he or she plans to put into discovery.
 Many cases need for discovery to be conducted.
 Many others do not, or at the very least call for a minimal amount to be done.
 Don’t put yourself in a position where you are paying your attorney to go on a wild goose chase that is unnecessary and unjustified.

 What to do if you are a father who wants primary custody of your child?

 Depending upon whether you are a mother or father, there are different tactics or strategies that you can implement in your case to provide you with an advantage in the area of child custody.
-How much you are able to see your child as well as the rights and duties you have in conjunction with them is the most important part of any family law case.
-Many fathers come to our office with questions about how they can put themselves into situations where they are able to successfully argue for primary custody.
+How much you can see your child, as well as the rights and duties you have in conjunction with them, is the most important part of any family law case.
+Many fathers come to our office with questions about how they can put themselves into situations where they can successfully argue for primary custody.

 It is not uncommon for judges to be confronted with a choice between the lesser of two evils when it comes to deciding whether a mother or father should be named as the primary caretaker of the kids.
 Hopefully, this is not the case with you and your family, but keep in mind that you do not have to have a perfect record as a dad to be named as the primary caretaker of your child.